blopker/Compute-Cluster/README.md

-CS290B-HW3
+CS290B-HW4
 ==========

-ASSIGNMENT 3: A DIVIDE-AND-CONQUER API
+ASSIGNMENT 4

 Purpose
 -------
-- Expand your experience working with Java RMI
-- Augment the functionality of your Java-centric cluster computing system to support a divide-and-conquer (DAC) API.
+The purpose of this assignment is to enhance your API and infrastructure to support branch-and-bound.

 Usage
 -----